-Here you can find out more about the museum’s permanent displays, online resources and other featured objects from our collection.
+Here you can find out more about the museum’s permanent displays, our external sites, online resources and other featured objects from our collection.

 Gallery One – is the space where you can explore the museum collections and the stories they reveal of Wrexham’s past.

 Enter the gallery via the Time Tunnel where you can see objects chosen and interpreted by members of the local community.

 The gallery has been specially designed to appeal to the many different people the museum attracts.
 What will appeal to you?

 Meet Brymbo Man, listen to the news of his discovery and find out how science has revealed his secrets.

 See the Bronze Age Rossett Hoard and watch two specially produced films that explain how the hoard was made nearly three thousand years ago.

 Try your hand at rebuilding Holt castle or listen to historic characters report from the frontline of Wrexham’s past: the conquest of Wales, the time of Owain Glyn Dŵr and the Civil War.